 Eagles, AKA North America's feathered apex predators have landed in Squamish, and they're a sight to behold!
 Every fall, just when the salmon runs begin, Bald Eagles from around North America migrate to Squamish to take shelter for the cold winter months and hunt for their favourite dish.
-Peak eagle viewing season is in full swing.
+Peak eagle viewing season is mid-November to mid-January.
 To get the best views in town be sure to check out these top spots:

 1. The shores of the Squamish River

 Take a stroll along the dyke, and you'll notice a wide variety of birds; crows, seagulls, and wintering bald eagles eyeing down their next meal .
 Efforts are made by volunteers to shovel the snow on the ramp to access the dyke.
 Come wearing your winter gear and be sure to remember your camera!

 3. Eagle Run Dyke

 Nestled along the dyke in one of the most picturesque locations along the Squamish River is the Eagle Run Viewing Shelter.
 The shelter includes interactive information boards, covered spaces to hide from the elements, picnic tables, and even spotting scopes when EagleWatch is operating.
 Volunteer interpreters from the EagleWatch program will be at the Eagle Run Viewing Shelter on Saturdays and Sundays during peak season, as well as through Christmas Week to help educate interested guests about our famous Squamish Eagles.

 Spectacular mountain views and picturesque meadows and marshes characterize this site.
 Beautiful year-round the addition of wintering eagles only elevates this already stunning location.
 Eagles are known to perch in the leaf baren trees against the backdrop of the Stawamus Chief.
 Arrive camera in hand, you will not want to put it down.